SoftUni-Internal/interactive-content/EN/00-Intro-to-Programming/07-Homework.md

 [task-description]
 ## Description

-Write a program that calculates the area of а rectangle with sides 5 and 10.
+Create a program that calculates the area of а rectangle with sides 5 and 10.

 ## Output
-* Print the calculated area
+* Print the result
 [/task-description]
 [code-io /]
 [tests]